SandeepNaidu-23/CodeAlpha_DataAnalytics/README.md

 This project was completed as part of the CodeAlpha Data Analytics Internship.

-The project demonstrates the complete data analytics workflow:

-1. Collecting data through web scraping
-2. Performing exploratory data analysis
+The project demonstrates an end-to-end data analytics workflow, starting from data collection through web scraping, followed by exploratory data analysis and data visualization.

-3. Creating visualizations to extract insights
+The dataset was created by scraping book information from the Books to Scrape website and then analyzing the collected data using Python.

 ---